-The Company is engaged in the quick-service and quick-casual restaurant industry, with three restaurant concepts: Burger King operating as a franchisee, Pollo Tropical and Taco Cabana, both Company owned concepts.
+The Company is engaged in the quick-service and quick-casual restaurant industry, with three restaurant concepts: Burger King operating as a franchisee, Pollo Tropical and Taco Cabana, both Company-owned concepts.
 The Company's Burger King restaurants are all located in the United States, primarily in the Northeast, Southeast and Midwest.
-Pollo Tropical is a quick-casual restaurant chain featuring grilled marinated chicken and authentic "made from scratch" side dishes and its core markets are primarily located in south and central Florida.
-Taco Cabana is a quick-casual restaurant chain featuring Mexican style food, including flame-grilled beef and chicken fajitas, quesadillas and other Tex-Mex dishes, and its core markets are primarily located in Texas.
+Pollo Tropical is a quick-casual restaurant chain featuring grilled marinated chicken and authentic "made from scratch" side dishes.
+Pollo Tropical's core markets are primarily located in south and central Florida.
+Taco Cabana is a quick-casual restaurant chain featuring fresh Mexican style food, including flame-grilled beef and chicken fajitas, quesadillas and other Tex-Mex dishes.
+Taco Cabana's core markets are primarily located in Texas.